Donald Liao

-Donald Liao Poon-huai, CBE, JP (born 29 October 1929) is a Taiwanese-born Hong Kong government official and landscape architect.
+Donald Liao Poon-huai, CBE, JP (廖本懷; 29 October 1929 – 12 March 2026) was a Taiwanese-born Hong Kong government official and landscape architect.
 He took an instrumental role in the expansion of the public housing in Hong Kong in the 1960s and 70s, designing new types of public estates and was Secretary for Housing and chairman of the Hong Kong Housing Authority from 1980 to 1985.
 He became the Secretary for District Administration from 1985 to 1989.

 Early life and education

 Liao was born in Yunlin County (part of Tainan Prefecture under Japanese rule), Taiwan on 29 October 1929.
 He moved to Hong Kong to learn English after finishing his basic education in Taiwan.
 He attended the St. Joseph's College, Hong Kong and subsequently the University of Hong Kong.
 He later furthered his study at the King's College of the Durham University after winning a British Council scholarship, where he graduated with a degree in landscape design.